hsunami10/LDR-App-client/README.md

 ## Troubleshooting
 **yarn start - watchman crawl failed**
-If you get an error like below:
+If you get this error:
 ```shell
 Loading dependency graph...jest-haste-map: Watchman crawl failed.
 Retrying once with node crawler.
   Usually this happens when watchman isn't running.
 Create an empty `.watchmanconfig` file in your project's root folder or initialize a git or hg repository in your project.